KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ### Transforming Gaussian Splat Data for glTF

 The data output from the Gaussian splat training process that is stored in the typical PLY must be transformed before storing in glTF.
+These transformations make the data suitable for direct usage in glTF.

 #### Diffuse Color